-The five main steps of migration using Re-platform are as follows:
+The five main steps of migration are as follows:

 - 1. The live system is "deep scanned", detecting all the files and configuration information. - 2.
-The scan report and overlay is sent to UForge AppCenter. - 3.
-A machine image is generated from the scan (black box migration).
+The scan report and overlay is sent to UForge AppCenter.

+- 3. A machine image is generated from the scan (black box migration).
 You can also import the scan prior to machine image generation to change the content (white box migration). - 4.
 The machine image is uploaded and registered to the target environment. - The registered machine image (also known as a template in cloud terminology) can be used to provision one or more instances.
 These instances have near identical content to the original live system.

-5.2 Black box Migration Process
+5.2 Blackbox Migration Process

-The goal of black box migration (either using Re-platform or Lift & Shift) is to reproduce a near identical copy of the currently running workload.
+The goal of black box migration is to reproduce a near identical copy of the currently running workload.
 However, there will always be small differences between the two workloads after migration is complete, notably some services are disabled or enabled depending on the target machine image being created (refer to Service State).
-For more information on the differences after migration, refer to Differences between Source and Target Instances.
+When scanning a system the following information is detected: